mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 At the beginning of my jupyter notebook, I load a toolkit that offers all these operations.

 ##### a.
 Color Transforms:

 For example the functions `H(img)`, `L(img)` and `S(img)` provide greyscale representations of the 3 channels in the HLS color space.
-I used the `L(img)` function before passing an image to the sobel filter.
-Also I postprocessed L color channels by simply thresholding them.
+I used the `L(img)` and `S(img)` functions before passing an image to the sobel filter.
+Also I postprocessed color channels by thresholding them.
 This helped me extract left and right lane lines in the challenge_video.
+Thresholding Y and V channels from YUV also helped to stabilize the detection in the project video.

 ##### b.
 Gradients and thresholding